aquasecurity/terraform-gcp-onboarding/README.md

 For example, if your Aqua tenant ID is `12345` and the first six characters of the SHA1 hash of your organization name are `12a456`, the dedicated project ID should be `aqua-agentless-12345-12a456`.

 You will also need to ensure that the existing dedicated project has the label `"aqua-agentless-scanner" = "true"` applied.

-## License

-Apache 2 Licensed.
-See LICENSE for full details.

 <!-- BEGIN_TF_DOCS -->